Milestone Scientific, Inc. (MLSS) CEO Leonard Osser on Q1 2020 Results - Earnings Call Transcript

 Last month, we announced the completion of the first economic study of CompuFlo for use within labor and delivery, which validated the cost savings of the system versus a traditional loss of resistance technique.

 As I mentioned on our last call, by way of example, from this study, if a hospital has 12,000 births per year, it would be reasonable to assume that institution would save over $6 million per year using our product exclusively.
-There is no question the economics favor our product versus the prior [indiscernible 0:07:17], which, as you know, was invented in the 1800s using a technique developed in 1921.
+There is no question the economics favor our product versus the prior [indiscernible], which, as you know, was invented in the 1800s using a technique developed in 1921.

 This is the first major study to clearly validate the cost benefits of the CompuFlo epidural system, and was the final phase in advancing our commercial rollout.